What is Alabama Landlord Tenant Law?

 How can I tell if my tenant has “skipped” out of the apartment?

 When a tenant moves out without proper notice it is considered abandonment.
-Although the Alabama landlord tenant statutes do not define the term abandonment, there are clues to look for.
+Although the Alabama landlord tenant Law do not define the term abandonment, there are clues to look for.
 A landlord should probably consider whether the property appears to be lived in, whether there are utilities and/or whether the tenant has removed a significant amount of their possessions from the unit.
 Check for food in the cabinets or refrigerator.
 Usually if there is none, this can be pretty significant in determining abandonment.
 Take pictures and save them as proof for court, just in case.

 If a landlord finds that a tenant has abandoned the rental property, the landlord can mail a notice of abandonment to the tenant’s last known address as well as post a notice of abandonment on the door of the rental property.
 Five days after mailing the abandonment notice to the tenant and posting it upon the door of the rental unit, the landlord can change the locks and retake possession of the rental property.